ipfs/devgrants/open-grants/open-proposal-agregore-mobile.md

 Total = 150h * 65 = 9750

 We will be forking the Kiwi Browser and doing a loose integration with a go-ipfs node which will use the `http://localhost/` gateway to load content from IPFS.
-We will also edit the branding to look more like Kiwi
+We will also edit the branding to look more like Agregore Desktop.
+We will also take this time to review our strategy for the coming milestones.
+This is where we'll review the approaches taken in the Brave Browser and the work of Igalia and compare it to the approach we're going to take based on Electron's protocol handler API.r

+**Reusable outputs:**: Other browser projects could fork from what we develop if they wish to use the gomobile-ipfs method.

 - Android Dev:
     - Fork kiwi browser and get it compiling (20h) (2 weeks)